-The five strength and conditioning certifications all be comparing are the CSCS vs NASM PES vs SCCC vs ISSA.
+The 4 strength and conditioning certifications I will be comparing are the CSCS vs NASM PES vs SCCC vs ISSA.

-Receiving one of these sports performance certifications and becoming a strength and conditioning specialist can be very rewarding for your career.
+Receiving one of these sports performance certifications and becoming a strength and conditioning specialist can be very rewarding for your career and professional development.

 To be eligible to take the CSCS certification you need to:

 - Hold a minimum of a bachelors degree (Or currently be enrolled as a college senior)